UA-MIS/azure-search-knowledge-mining/01 - Search Index Creation/README.md

     3. Create a skillset
     4. Create indexer

-  5.Run Indexer  You can then *check the indexer status* to see if documents are processing or if there are any errors.
+  You can then *check the indexer status* to see if documents are processing or if there are any errors.
 If the indexer does not start running automatically, you can run the indexer manually.

 ## Additional Resources
 For more help working with Postman, see the [documentation](https://www.getpostman.com/docs/v6/postman/launching_postman/sending_the_first_request) on the Postman website.